nodejs/nodejs.org-archive/doc/about/core-team/meetings/2015-02-09/minutes.md

 Alexis Campailla: I've been doing some work to be able to build/test code from any GitHub pull request.

-## Alexis Campailla: Funning benchmarks for Windows.
+## Alexis Campailla: Running benchmarks for Windows.

 Julien: Tracking benchmarks results accross every commit would be very useful to identify the causes of performance regressions.